MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 ## Preliminary Release
-We will provide information on the latest features when they area available.
+We will provide information on the latest features when they are available.

 ---